kc0bfv/SecurityTrainingGround/README.md

 Make the stopScript.py automatically run.
 A shell script to do this is "runStopScript".
 You'll want to modify it for your install...
 I put my in crontab to run every 10 minutes, because that's as fast as Dreamhost likes...

+If you want the Django admin CSS to work and you installed that custom Django like above: ln -s "$HOME/opt/lib/python3.4/site-packages/django/contrib/admin/static/admin" public/static/

 ### Setup an Amazon account

 ### Setup an image